farirpgs/fari-games/data/game-documents/fari-games/charge-srd.md

 - A set of six-sided dice.
 At least 6 would be ideal.
 - A standard deck of playing cards.
-- A pile of index cards.
+- A pile of index cards to write notes on.
 - A bunch of awesome people to play with.
 Usually 2 to 5 people should do the trick.
 More than that could prove to be difficult.

 ### Game Master & Players

 One person in the group needs to act as the `Game Master`, or `GM`.
 The GM is responsible for the world and the characters that live in it (those that aren't directly played by the rest of the table).
-We call those characters "non-player characters", or *NPC*s.
+We call those characters "non-player characters", or `NPCs`.

 The rest of the group are `Players`.
 The players create a character that experiences compelling stories inside this world.
-We call those player characters, or *PC*s.
+We call those player characters, or `PCs`.

 While the GM is usually the main person in charge of the way the world changes over time, everyone at the table is in charge of the story.

-Everyone at the table contributes to make the story successful and captivating.
+Everyone at the table contributes to make the story successful, and captivating.

 ### Game Structure

 Each session is made of `scenes`, like in a movie.
 Each scene plays out as a bunch of back-and-forth between the GM and the players.
-The GM describes what the scene is like, the players tell the GM what they do, and the GM makes the world react to those actions depending on the outcomes of certain dice rolls.
+The GM describes what the scene is like, the players tell the GM what their characters do, and the GM makes the world react to those actions depending on the outcomes of dice rolls.

 During sessions, tension rises during scenes, and the players encounter narrative unknowns.
-To decide what happens during those moments, the group rolls dice because they want to be on the edge of their seats.
-They want to be surprised by where the story takes them next.
+To decide what happens during those moments, the group rolls dice because we want to be on the edge of our seats.
+We want to be surprised by where the story takes us next.

 ### Safety Tools